Robin Hood: Early plays, May Day games, and fairs

 By the early 15th century at the latest, Robin Hood had become associated with May Day celebrations, with revellers dressing as Robin or as members of his band for the festivities.
-This was not common throughout England, but in some regions the custom lasted until Elizabethan times, and during the reign of Henry VIII, was briefly popular at court.
+This was not common throughout England, but in some regions the custom lasted until Elizabethan times, and during the reign of Henry VIII was briefly popular at court.
+Henry disguised himself as Robin in January 1510, with eleven courtiers and a Maid Marian to surprise Catherine of Aragon in her chamber.

 Robin was often allocated the role of a May King, presiding over games and processions, but plays were also performed with the characters in the roles, sometimes performed at church ales, a means by which churches raised funds.
 A complaint of 1492, brought to the Star Chamber, accuses men of acting riotously by coming to a fair as Robin Hood and his men; the accused defended themselves on the grounds that the practice was a long-standing custom to raise money for churches, and they had not acted riotously but peaceably.

 It is from the association with the May Games that Robin's romantic attachment to Maid Marian (or Marion) apparently stems.
 A "Robin and Marion" figured in 13th-century French 'pastourelles' (of which Jeu de Robin et Marion c.
-1280 is a literary version) and presided over the French May festivities, "this Robin and Marion tended to preside, in the intervals of the attempted seduction of the latter by a series of knights, over a variety of rustic pastimes".
+1280 is a literary version) and preside over the French May festivities; "This Robin and Marion tended to preside, in the intervals of the attempted seduction of the latter by a series of knights, over a variety of rustic pastimes."
 In the Jeu de Robin and Marion, Robin and his companions have to rescue Marion from the clutches of a "lustful knight".
-This play is distinct from the English legends. although Dobson and Taylor regard it as 'highly probable' that this French Robin's name and functions travelled to the English May Games where they fused with the Robin Hood legend.
-Both Robin and Marian were certainly associated with May Day festivities in England (as was Friar Tuck), but these may have been originally two distinct types of performance – Alexander Barclay in his Ship of Fools, writing in c.
+This play is distinct from the English legends, although Dobson and Taylor regard it as 'highly probable' that this French Robin's name and functions travelled to the English May Games, where they fused with the Robin Hood legend.
+Both Robin and Marian were certainly associated with May Day festivities in England (as was Friar Tuck), but these may have been originally two distinct types of performance.
+Alexander Barclay in his Ship of Fools, writing in c.
 1500, refers to 'some merry fytte of Maid Marian or else of Robin Hood' – but the characters were brought together.
 Marian did not immediately gain the unquestioned role; in Robin Hood's Birth, Breeding, Valor, and Marriage, his sweetheart is "Clorinda the Queen of the Shepherdesses".
 Clorinda survives in some later stories as an alias of Marian.